-While every experience will be different, there are some common signs that may indicate burnout is impacting your daily life, these include:
+While every experience will be different, the NHS has outlined some common signs that may indicate burnout is impacting your daily life, these include:

 - A poor or irregular sleep pattern

-- A lack of productivity or lower productivity levels than usual
+- A lack of productivity or inconsistent productivity levels

 - A lack of motivation for things you used to enjoy doing

 - withdrawing from social events or seeing people

 - A lack of emotion, or feeling negative emotions – such as helplessness or hopelessness